Camp Lazlo: Where's Lazlo?

-Camp Lazlo: Where's Lazlo? is a 2007 American animated television movie based on the animated series Camp Lazlo.
+Camp Lazlo: Where's Lazlo? is a 2007 American animated television film based on the animated series Camp Lazlo.
 Sequentially, this movie was released during the third season of Camp Lazlo, but chronologically the events occur at the start of the series.
 The plot centers on how the Jelly Cabin trio met, and Lazlo's struggle to fit into the strict atmosphere of Camp Kidney.

 By season three, when this movie was released, the personalities of the characters had evolved beyond the personalities of the earlier episodes, and these evolved traits were incorporated into this hour-long movie.
 Production order notes that this special is also the premiere of the fourth season.

 Plot

 The story opens with Lazlo missing, and Clam and Raj relating the tale up to this point.

 The first segment reveals how Raj and Clam meet.
 They meet a common enemy, Edward, who is the camp bully.
 Most of the other campers follow Edward's lead and after a scuffle, Lazlo makes his appearance.
 What follows builds Edward's growing resentfulness towards Lazlo, and Lumpus' dissatisfaction with the three new scouts' behavior.
 After choosing to name their cabin after the jelly bean, Lazlo builds a totem pole to decorate their new cabin, when Lazlo hears an animal in distress.
 Given Lazlo's nature, he goes to help it, while Clam and Raj choose not to accompany him.

 Lazlo finds a bear with a pinecone stuck in his nose, and pulls it out, earning the bear's gratefulness.
 The bear, now named Fluffy, follows Lazlo home and he hides it in his cabin.
 When Edward tells Lumpus that Lazlo has left camp, they both attempt to confront Lazlo, but are instead met by Fluffy.
 Protecting Lazlo, Fluffy attacks Edward and Lumpus, scaring them out of their wits, and chases them, on the warpath against them, and the whole entire camp into Lumpus' cabin.
 Lazlo tells Fluffy that he's alright, and takes him to the mess hall.
 While everyone hides in Lumpus' cabin, Lazlo follows Fluffy out of the camp; when Lazlo's torn Bean Scout cap is later found in a gory, flesh-like mess the next day, the others assume that Lazlo was eaten by the bear.